wbotelhos/gridy/README.markdown

-	style             : 'table'                                 // Change between table and div style. success           : undefined                               // Function executed when the grid loads successfully. template          : 'template'                              // The ID of the script template to be loaded. totalPath         : 'entityList'                            // Path of the total element like 'response.movie.total'. type              : 'get'                                   // Type of the HTTP request. url               : '/gridy'                                // Url to request the data. width             : 'auto'                                  // Width of the grid.
+	style             : 'table'                                 // Change between table and div style. success           : undefined                               // Function executed when the grid loads successfully. template          : 'template'                              // The ID of the script template to be loaded. totalPath         : 'total'                                 // Path of the total element like 'response.movie.total'. type              : 'get'                                   // Type of the HTTP request. url               : '/gridy'                                // Url to request the data. width             : 'auto'                                  // Width of the grid.